flyinggrizzly/claude-nix/readme.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Claude itself has proprietary licensing, plus nix and home-manager have their own shit.
+Go look it up.